invertase/globe/packages/globe_kv/README.md

 ## Hot vs Cold Reads

-When data is fetched from KV, the data is stored on the [POP](https://en.wikipedia.org/wiki/Point_of_presence) closest to the caller.
-This means that subsequent requests will be served from the local POP, reducing latency (a "hot" read).
-When the data is fetched from a POP which does not have the data, the data will be fetched from the global KV datastore and stored on the POP (a "cold" read).

-By default, the data is stored on the POP for 60 seconds (the lowest possible TTL).
-If you have data which is not frequently updated, you can set a longer TTL to reduce the number of "cold" reads.
+When reading data from KV, the [POP](https://en.wikipedia.org/wiki/Point_of_presence) (edge location) handling your request may not have this data cached locally, and has to read the value from the closest global datastore.
+This adds a small amount of latency to reading the data, also called a "cold read".

+Once that POP has read your data, by defaut it will cache it for 60 seconds.
+Subsequent reads from that same POP will result in a fast, low-latency read - a "hot read".

+## Eventual Consistency

+When updating a KV value, it may take up to 60 seconds for all users of your application to see these changes globally.
+This makes KV perfect for reading data which does not need to be fully consistent, such as caching, but not suitable for data which requires integtrity, such as financial transactions.

+If your data is not updated frequently, you can instruct KV to cache the data on a POP for a longer duration resulting in more hot reads.
+This can be achived by providing the `ttl` argument to the `get` method, where `ttl` is the number of seconds to cache on a POP.
+This value can not be less than the default of `60`:

 ```dart
 await kv.get('user:123', 'User 123', ttl: 60 * 60 * 24); // Cache for 24 hours
 ```

-Subsequent requests within the 24 hour period on the same POP will be served as a "hot" read with very-low latency.
+In this example, subsequent requests within the 24 hour period on the same POP will be served as a "hot" read with very-low latency.

-If you get data from KV and set a long `ttl` value, but later realise you need data to be updated more frequently, you can use call `get` with a new `ttl` value to override the previous value.
+If you set a long `ttl`, but later realise you require fresher data with a lower `ttl`, you can use call `get` with a new `ttl` value to override the previous value.

 ## 🧪 Running Tests